 At Springfield we believe that everyone is a ‘real writer’.
 Writing is taught using a mixed media approach (text, image and writing) to inspire and motivate children to write.
 We strive to give our children a real purpose to their writing and writing is promoted in all subjects and throughout the school.
 Grammar skills are taught explicitly and children are given opportunities to apply these in a range of narrative and non-fiction tasks.

 In KS1 children begin to learn a wider range of grammar and punctuation and work on increasing their writing stamina to write longer pieces and develop their writing style.
 We link our writing to our reading curriculum by engaging the children in high quality, inspiring texts and providing exciting experiences for them to write about.

 In KS2 children focus on developing their independent writing skills further and incorporating a wide range of punctuation and grammar.
 Children also begin to learn how to plan their writing and consider both the audience and purpose of their writing as they refine their writing style.

-In Year 2 we begin to introduce key reading comprehension skills using Reciprocal Reading to prepare the children for a greater focus on comprehension skills in KS2.
+In Year 2 we begin to introduce key reading comprehension skills to prepare the children for a greater focus on comprehension skills in KS2.

-In KS2 we teach whole class reading where the teacher will teach a particular reading skill in depth, develop the children’s vocabulary and hear the children read.
+We teach whole class reading in Years 2-6, where the teacher will teach a particular reading skill in depth, develop the children’s vocabulary and hear the children read.

 In September 2019 we began running the system of Accelerated Reader in KS2 which encompasses the three main reading components; decoding, fluency and comprehension.
 This contributes to our aim of ensuring our children become balanced readers who can access a wide range of text types and genres and develop a love of literature.